 Reduced-fat cheese can be tricky.
 Most of it is rubbery, fairly tasteless, and doesn’t melt very well.
 I find that reduced-fat Cabot or Tillamook cheeses are the best of the bunch.
 Cabot makes 75% and 50% cheese with less fat than regular sharp cheddar.
 Either will work well in this recipe.
 Tillamook reduced-fat cheddar is about 1/3 less than regular sharp cheddar.

 Many original recipes call for shortening.
 I’ve swapped that out with canola oil.
 Canola oil comes from the canola plant, a genetic variation of rapeseed.
 (Rapeseed oil is an industrial oil; canola was developed using traditional plant-breeding methods to make the rapeseed edible.)
-I often use canola oil because it’s flavorless and allows the flavor of the food shine through.
-Most canola in the US is actually genetically engineered, so I do choose to buy organic.
-I also buy Expeller Pressed Canola Oil, which is a chemical-free mechanical process that extracts the oil.
-Canola is a good all-purpose cooking oil and is excellent for sautéing, frying, and baking or for use in raw form in salad dressings, mayonnaise, and vinaigrettes.
+I often use canola oil because it’s flavorless and allows the flavor of the food to shine through.
+Most canola in the US is genetically engineered — unless it is certified organic, so I make that choice.
+Look for Organic Expeller Pressed Canola Oil, which is a chemical-free mechanical process that extracts the oil.
+Canola is good all-purpose cooking oil and is excellent for sautéing, frying, and baking or for use in raw form in salad dressings, mayonnaise, and vinaigrettes.

 I’ve kept the pecans in my Sausage-Pecan Balls.
-Sure, nuts are high in fat, but they are so good for you.
+Sure, nuts are high in fat, but they are so good and good for you!
 Pecans are rich in protein, fiber, antioxidants, and heart-healthy nutrients.
 I love Georgia pecans!

 Bon Appétit, Y’all